-Michael Fanelli is partner in the Antitrust, White Collar & Investigations, and Litigation Practice Groups.
+Michael Fanelli is a partner in Covington's Antitrust, Litigation, and White Collar Defense & Investigations practice groups.

-Mr. Fanelli has expertise in a range of white collar and internal and governmental investigatory matters, including with respect to corruption, financial transactions, corporate governance, and the Foreign Corrupt Practices Act.
-Mr. Fanelli also has extensive experience in designing and implementing compliance programs.
+Mr. Fanelli has expertise in a range of white-collar defense and internal and governmental investigatory matters, including with respect to corruption-related issues, financial transactions, NGOs, corporate governance, and compliance.

-Mr. Fanelli was the Editorial Chair of the two-volume ABA Antitrust Section treatise Competition Laws Outside the United States (Second) (2011), and is currently a member of the Section's International Cartel Task Force.
+Mr. Fanelli is currently a Co-Chair of the ABA Antitrust Section’s Joint Conduct Committee, which focuses on U.S. and international joint venture, cartel, and distribution issues.
+He was the Editorial Chair of the two-volume ABA Antitrust Section treatise Competition Laws Outside the United States (2011), and has been one of the leaders of the Section's International Committee and Cartel and Criminal Practice Committee.
+He also is a former member of the ABA’s International Cartel Task Force.

 - Represent a major airline in a putative class action alleging price fixing of transpacific fares and surcharges.

 - Obtained a complete dismissal of claims against KWC America, a manufacturer of high-end bathroom and kitchen fixtures, with respect to allegations of resale price maintenance.

 - Represented executives in investigations of collusion in the air cargo industry.
 No actions were taken against our clients.